Will Tucker get Bank of England top job?

 "It doesn't look good, I have to tell you," committee chairman Andrew Tyrie told Tucker during his evidence session.

-Tucker's testimony may also not have endeared him to finance minister George Osborne, who starts the hunt for a new governor in earnest in a couple of months' time.
+Tucker's testimony may also not have endeared him to Chancellor George Osborne, who starts the hunt for a new governor in earnest in a couple of months' time.

-Osborne has had fiery exchanges with opposition finance spokesman Ed Balls about the Labour Party's responsibility for the LIBOR scandal, which took place when it was in power.
+Osborne has had fiery exchanges with shadow chancellor Ed Balls about the Labour Party's responsibility for the Libor scandal, which took place when it was in power.

 Osborne implied in a magazine interview last week that figures close to the then-prime minister, Gordon Brown, might have leant on Tucker to pressure Barclays to improperly lower Libor rates.

-But asked on this, Tucker said "absolutely not", prompting calls from legislators for Osborne to retract his claim -- which would be politically highly embarrassing.
+But asked on this, Tucker said "absolutely not", prompting calls from MPs for Osborne to retract his claim -- which would be politically highly embarrassing.

 INCURIOUS?